Contact Us

 As parents, we ask ourselves constantly what kind of person we want our child to be when they grow up.
 To this question, my answer is that I want Hanni to be joyful, happy, confident, and strong.
 Life, however, is unpredictable.
 So, the kind of person our child will become in the future depends largely on the education they receive along the way.

-I am deeply touched by Huili School Hangzhou’s Values and Identities.
+I am deeply touched by Hiba School Hangzhou’s Values and Identities.
 Although many schools promote such concepts, in other schools the values appear to exist more on paper and are not often instilled in the pupils.
-This is where Huili School Hangzhou stands out, as the school ensures each Huili pupil exhibits their school Values and demonstrates the Identities.
+This is where Hiba School Hangzhou stands out, as the school ensures each Hiba pupil exhibits their school Values and demonstrates the Identities.

-Being independent is a Huili Identity that I would like to share about in more detail.
-We as parents experienced a sense of loss when Hanni started at Huili.
+Being independent is a Hiba Identity that I would like to share about in more detail.
+We as parents experienced a sense of loss when Hanni started at Hiba.
 Hanni’s teachers in Primary school used to bombard us with WeChat massages, so we were used to having constant communication and knowing everything about Hanni at all times.
-Once Hanni joined boarding at Huili, communication became more focused on essential information, rather than every single detail of her life.
+Once Hanni joined boarding at Hiba, communication became more focused on essential information, rather than every single detail of her life.
 Hanni’s teachers were no longer contacting us on WeChat regularly.
-In Huili, pupils record their homework assigned by teachers and finish it by themselves; no parent involvement is required during this process.
+In Hiba, pupils record their homework assigned by teachers and finish it by themselves; no parent involvement is required during this process.
 Sometimes after class, teachers assign homework via email, and pupils are free to write to teachers.

 Hanni is the first one on the left.